spirosrap/instaexplorer/README.md

 # Instaexplorer

-Insta explorer is an app that allows a user explore images on instagram on a map, searching for related hastags and create favorite, without notifying users of that.
+Insta explorer is an app that allows a user to explore images on instagram using a map, searching for related hastags and create favorites without notifying users of that.
 Also the user can see these photos in a detail view and then share these photos in social media or save them to the device.

 The app consists of 3 tabs: